Call-for-Code/Solution-Starter-Kit-Communication-2020/README.md

 ## Disclosures

+This tool is intended to provide information based on currently available CDC and other public information to help you make decisions about seeking appropriate medical care.
+This system is not intended for the diagnosis or treatment of disease or other conditions, including COVID-19, and you should not provide any personally identifying or private health information.

 This Watson Assistant bot is populated with data that is sourced from the following resources:

 - Most static responses provide information found on the CDC's COVID FAQ Page: https://www.cdc.gov/coronavirus/2019-ncov/faq.html